Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

                    ('excluded_data_centers' : '<string_value>',)?
                    'schema'                 : '<schema_definition>'};

-Options, except “schema” and “directory\_path”, take a positive integer value enclosed in single quotes:
+All options take a value enclosed in single quotes:

 -  **refresh\_seconds**: number of seconds before auto-refreshing the index reader.
 It is the max time taken for writes to be searchable